a7hybnj2/moss_pole/README.md

 Yes.
 Do your thing.
 If you see a better way to achieve the results then let me know.
 Also, if you end up printing this thing send me pictures to include here.

 ### TODO:
+- fix the math on unit height
+  - after exporting several examples I found some cases that broke the formula
 - ~~rename files. turns out these are not for x. so, rename them.~~
   - ~~figure out what this thing is so I can rename it correctly~~
 - ~~move to appropriately named repo~~